Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 • Vomiting and nausea are present but generally less than viral gastroenteritis.

-• Tenesmus, dysentery are common, especially with amoebic and shigella infections.
+• Tenesmus and dysentery are common, especially with amoebic and shigella infections.

-These infections can be acquired by contaminated hands or food. when you acquire the infection by eating contaminated food or drinks it is called “foodborne illness” or “Food Poisoning”.
+These infections can be acquired by contaminated hands or food.
+Acquiring the infection by eating contaminated food or drinks is called “foodborne illness” or “Food Poisoning.”

 • Consult your doctor if the fever is a high grade, severe bloody diarrhea, or signs of dehydration.